Synthetixio/synthetix/docs/contracts/FeePool.md

 * `claimFees(bytes4 currencyKey)`: The message sender claims their fees in the currency specified.
 * `claimFeesOnBehalf(address claimingForAddress, bytes4 currencyKey)`: Claim fees for a specified address.
 They are awarded to that address, and not to the message sender.
 Uses the [DelegateApprovals](DelegateApprovals.md) contract to store the fee claim approval info.

 * `_claimFees(address claimingAddress, bytes4 currencyKey)`: Claim fees at the specified address in the specified currency.
 C-ratio must be within the bounds specified by the `feesClaimable` function -- i.e. less than the issuance ratio.
-TODO: FINISH ME
+MIGRATE

 * `importFeePeriod(uint feePeriodIndex, uint feePeriodId, uint startingDebtIndex, uint startTime, uint feesToDistribute, uint feesClaimed, uint rewardsToDistribute, uint rewardsClaimed)`: Sets a particular fee period entry, but only during the three week setup period.
 * `approveClaimOnBehalf(address account)`: Calls out to the [DelegateApprovals](DelegateApprovals.md) contract to set `account` as an approved claimant.
 Does not function if its argument is 0 (not much point to this), or if the `DelegateApprovals` contract address is 0 (not much point to this either).